- Download our Moving to Austria Guide (PDF)

 Gender equality

 Women are underrepresented in leadership positions in Austria.
-Businesswomen visiting Austria, however, can expect to be treated with a great deal of professional respect.
+That said, businesswomen visiting Austria can expect to be treated with a great deal of professional respect.

 Business culture in Austria

 Austrians take a formal and conservative approach to doing business.
-There is a definite hierarchical approach, with respect being granted to those in senior positions, particularly those who have high qualifications and many years of experience.
-Being organised, neat and respectful of the time of colleagues will go a long way towards ensuring a positive outcome.
+There is a definite hierarchical approach, with respect being granted to those in senior positions, particularly those who are highly qualified and experienced.
+Being organised, neat, and respectful of the time of colleagues will go a long way towards ensuring a positive outcome.

 Hierarchy